 Remove long lists of recipients’ names and addresses:

-These require the recipient to scroll down in order to get your message, and some of your correspondents might not like having their email addresses made available to other people.
-Use the ‘blind carbon copy’ feature to suppress the names of other récipients.
+Some of your correspondents might not like having their email addresses made available to other people.
+Use the ‘blind carbon copy’ feature to suppress the names of other addressees.

 Strike a balance between formal and casual language:

-Your message creates an image of your company and you.
+Your message creates an image of your company and of yourself.
 When communicating with upper management or customers, use a business letter format, complete sentences, and a spellchecker.
 Misspelled or omitted words indicate a lack of attention to detail.

 Read and then reread your message before you send it: